gkjpettet/strike3/README.md

 Disco is Strike3's templating language.
 In essence, it’s normal HTML with a limited number of **tags** that will be transformed by Strike3 during rendering into the required value.

 ### Basic syntax
 As mentioned above, Disco template files are normal HTML files with the `.html` file extension but with the addition of variables and functions known as **tags**.
-Tags are called within double curly braces: `{{tag-name}}`
+Tags are enclosed within double curly braces: `{{tag-name}}`

 ### Template variables
 Each template file has a `context` object made available to it.
 Strike3 passes either a `post context` or a `list context` to a template file, depending on the type of content being rendered.
 More detail is available in the [variables](#variables) section.